Crafts

 • 1/2 cup heavy whipping cream

-• butterscotch ice cream topping
+• butterscotch ice cream syrup

-Whip cream and 1/4 cup of powdered sugar with a mixer or whisk until stiff, then set aside.
-Add flavoring to bottom of mug and set aside.
+Whip the cream and 1/4 cup of powdered sugar with a mixer or whisk until stiff, then set aside.

-hot Butterbeer recipehot Butterbeer recipe
+Hot Butterbeer recipe

 Add milk, honey, remaining 1/4 cup of powdered sugar, and cornstarch to a small saucepan.
-Heat over medium, stirring constantly.

-hot Butterbeer recipehot Butterbeer recipe
+Hot Butterbeer recipe

-hot Butterbeer recipe
+Hot Butterbeer recipe

 Oh, and if you’re looking for an alcoholic version of this drink, this is the point where we recommend you add a couple tablespoons (to taste) of Dekuyper Butterscotch (a.k.a.
 Butterscotch Schnapps).
 The result is fantastic!